marcus-crane/site/README.md

 In order to get this site up and running, you'll need a version of [Python 3](https://www.python.org/downloads/), preferably recent.
 Anything above `3.0` should be fine but I haven't tested that claim in the slightest.

+You'll also need your distros respective `python3-dev` for building some of the dependencies.

 Once you've got Python setup, you can install the required modules with `pip install -r requirements`.
 The suggested way is to set up a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) as opposed to just installing modules right into your system setup.

 ### RabbitMQ / Redis